-We ran our annual SME Business Survey back in November and when asked what the most important aspects of Health and Safety over the next 12 months.
-Mental health came out top, with 85% of SME business leaders stating that mental health will be their biggest health and safety challenge in 2023, an increase of 6% from 2021 and even surpasses statutory compliance.
+We ran our annual SME Business Survey back in November and when asked what the most important aspects of Health and Safety over the next 12 months, mental health came out top.
+Of those surveyed, 85% of SME business leaders stated that mental health will be their biggest health and safety challenge in 2023, an increase of 6% from 2021.

 The Health and Safety Executive published data last year (November 2022) in which it reported 914,000 work related sickness absences cases because of stress, depression, and anxiety.
 This equated to 65% of all work-related ill-health cases, which amounted to 1.8 million cases with a total of 17 million lost working days.
 Official Government statistics confirm that almost 41% of individuals who are on universal credit are in employment, suggesting many businesses will have employees who are financially vulnerable and could be susceptible to poor mental wellbeing.

 We also know from research carried out by the charity Mind, that 25% of people experience mental health issues each year, 17% experience mental health issues in any given week and 8% specifically experience anxiety and depression in any given week.